-Prerequisites: Concurrent enrollment in HOSP 121
+Co-requisites: Concurrent enrollment in HOSP 121 and HOSP 124 is required.

-Note: Chefs uniform required to be purchased for culinary lab.
-Contact department on process to order uniforms before first class session.
+Note: Chefs uniform required to be purchased for culinary lab - contact department on the process to order uniforms before first class session.

-HOSP 130 Food and Nutrition
+HOSP 130 Food and Nutrition 3 Credit Hours